 - Removable device/ CD-ROM/ mapping network drive in the computer.

 Generally, drive letter C: is assigned to the first disk partition where the running Windows is installed.
-So, if this fixed drive letter/s is missing from either Windows File Explorer or Disk Management, it can cause inconveniences or even makes the partition inaccessible.
-To fix this issue, you can:
+So, if this fixed drive letter is missing from either Windows File Explorer or Disk Management, it can cause inconveniences or even makes the partition inaccessible.
+If C or D Drive letter is missing, then to fix this issue, you can:

 - Manually Show Missing Drive Letters